markusbjorklund/markusbjorklund/README.md

 ### Hi there.
 My name is Markus and this is my README 👋

-This page is currently under :construction: so have some :cake: and a cup of java. :grin:
+This page is currently under :construction: so have some :cake: and a cup of java :grin:

 🔭 I am a student at Centria University of Applied Sciences
 🌱 Learning more about React on my free time